Ernst Mach: Professional research

 In 1864, Mach became professor of mathematics at the University of Graz after having declined a chair in surgery at the University of Salzburg.
 In 1866, he was appointed professor of physics.
 During this period, Mach continued his work in psycho-physics and in sensory perception.
 In 1867, he took the chair of experimental physics at Charles-Ferdinand University, where he stayed for 28 years before returning to Vienna.
 In 1871, he was elected a member of the Royal Bohemian Society of Sciences.

 Mach's main contribution to physics involved his description and photographs of spark shock-waves and then ballistic shock-waves.
 He described how when a bullet or shell moved faster than the speed of sound, it created a compression of air in front of it.
 Using schlieren photography, he and his son Ludwig photographed the shadows of the invisible shock waves.
 During the early 1890s, Ludwig invented a modification of the Jamin interferometer that allowed for much clearer photographs.
 But Mach also made many contributions to psychology and physiology, including his anticipation of gestalt phenomena, his discovery of the oblique effect and of Mach bands, an inhibition-influenced type of visual illusion, and especially his discovery of a non-acoustic function of the inner ear that helps control human balance.

 One of the best-known of Mach's ideas is the so-called Mach principle, the physical origin of inertia.
 This was never written down by Mach but was given a graphic verbal form, attributed by Philipp Frank to Mach: "When the subway jerks, it's the fixed stars that throw you down."

-Ernst Mach's historic 1887 photograph (shadowgraph) of a bow shockwave around a supersonic bulletfired from a Werndl carbine.
+Ernst Mach's historic 1887 photograph (shadowgraph) of a bow shockwave around a supersonic bullet fired from a Werndl carbine.

 In 1900, Mach became godfather of physicist Wolfgang Ernst Pauli, who was also named after him.

 Mach was also well-known for his philosophy, developed in close interplay with his science.
 He defended a type of phenomenalism, recognizing only sensations as real.
 That position seemed incompatible with the view of atoms and molecules as external, mind-independent things.
 After an 1897 lecture by Ludwig Boltzmann at the Imperial Academy of Science in Vienna, Mach said, "I don't believe that atoms exist!"

 In 1898, Mach survived a paralytic stroke, and in 1901, he retired from the University of Vienna and was appointed to the upper chamber of the Austrian Parliament.
 On leaving Vienna in 1913, he moved to his son's home in Vaterstetten, near Munich, where he continued writing and corresponding until his death in 1916, one day after his 78th birthday.